 Dog poo bags are provided by the City to assist dog owners but it is their responsibility to ensure they always have dog poo bags on hand where walking their dog.
 Dog poo bags can also be purchased at retail outlets.

-The City is moving towards the supply of compostable dog poo bags at our bins and the location of dog poo bags will be reviewed as part of this project.
-Compostable bags are significantly more expensive than single use dog poo bags.
+The City has moved towards the supply of compostable dog poo bags at our bins.
+Compostable bags are significantly more expensive than single use dog poo bags, but they provide many environmental benefits,

 Why aren’t the dog poo bags on public bins replenished more often?